peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

- `true` true if a bit is set in this number's absolute value.
+ `true`  if a bit is set in this number's absolute value.

 <a id="GetUnsignedBit_PeterO_Numbers_EInteger"></a>
 ### GetUnsignedBit